-Infection and symptoms The symptoms of measles develop seven to 18 days after infection and include high fever, cough, runny nose and red watery eyes.
+The symptoms of measles develop seven to 18 days after infection and include high fever, cough, runny nose and red watery eyes.
 Two or three days after the symptoms begin, tiny white spots appear inside the mouth, followed by skin rashes.
 These red blotchy skin rashes first erupt on the face at the hairline and spread downward to the body.

 When the rashes appear, a person’s fever may spike up to 40°C or more.
 The fever usually lasts for three to five days, after which symptoms tend to ease and the rashes fade.
 But the disease can lead to severe complications, especially in very young children and immunocompromised people, including life-threatening pneumonia, blindness, brain infection and even death.

 Measles infection is airborne and spreads by coughing and sneezing the virus into the air.
 The infectious droplets are active and contagious for about two hours outside the body on surfaces and door handles.
 Children and adults who are not fully immunised are at risk of infection.
 Unlike the Ebola virus, with which an infected person may affect two to three other people, measles is much more pervasive in its spread, with a person being able to affect as many as 10 to 12 people.